 vi) shall include a <heartbeat-timer> element set to the heartbeat timer from PAE-S.

-Upon reception of an HTTP 200 (OK) response message containing:

-a) a Content-Type header field set to "application/vnd.3gpp.pinapp-info+xml"; and

-b) an application/vnd.3gpp.pinapp-info+xml MIME body with a <pin-creation-notification-accept> element in the <pinapp-info> root element, the PMAE-C shall consider the PIN peer(s) that send the message are accepted to be added into the PIN.
+Upon reception of an HTTP 204 (No content) response message, the PMAE-C shall consider the PIN peer(s) that send the message are accepted to be added into the PIN.

 Upon reception of an HTTP 403 (Forbidden) response message containing: